Keith Miller: Invincibles tour

 Donald Bradman's 1948 touring party to England has become known to cricket history as The Invincibles, remaining undefeated in its 31 matches.
 Miller started the tour strongly, scoring a hard-hitting 50 not out against Worcestershire, and an unbeaten 202 against Leicestershire.
 In the next match against Yorkshire, Miller took 6/42, including the prized wicket of Hutton, as the home team were demolished for just 71.
 Australia then struggled to 101, including a counterattacking 34 from Miller, who took 3/49 in the second innings in an Australian victory.

 In a later match, against Essex, Miller was involved in a famous incident that is frequently cited when his character is discussed; it also spotlighted his differences with Bradman.
 On a day when the Australians set a world-record of 721 runs in a single day, Miller came to the crease with his side already dominating, with the score 2/364.
 He deliberately allowed himself to be bowled first ball, much to Bradman's displeasure, in a protest against the one-sided nature of the contest.

 Australia then took on the MCC at Lord's; effectively a dress rehearsal for the Tests as many of England's Test players were in the MCC team.
 Miller scored 163 in 250 minutes, hitting 20 fours and three sixes in another innings win.
 Soon after, Rawtenstall dropped the contract dispute with Miller after being offered compensation.

 Following another good all-round performance against Hampshire, top-scoring in the first innings and taking 5/25 in the second, Miller went into the First Test (at Trent Bridge) in fine form.
 On the first morning, Miller bowled Hutton and Compton on his way to 3/38, helping Australia dismiss England cheaply and seize the initiative.
 Miller scored a duck, but Australia took a 344-run lead on the first innings.
 In the second innings, he resumed his battle with Hutton and Compton, delivering five bouncers in the last over of the day.
 The batsmen survived, but Miller received a hostile reaction from the crowd.
 The next day, he bowled Hutton for 74 and then bounced Compton, causing him to fall onto his stumps for 184.
 Australia won by eight wickets, Miller ending with 4/125 for the second innings and 7/163 for the match.

-Miller was unfit to bowl during the Second Test at Lord's.
-During England's first innings, Bradman threw Miller the ball, hoping that he would reverse his decision not to bowl.
-Miller refused and returned the ball, citing his back.
-Miller's action generated news headlines, journalists believing that he had disobeyed Bradman.